Heat and Humidity

 Prickly heat is a common condition in hot and humid climates - it particularly affects children.
 It is caused by the sweat glands becoming congested leading to an unpleasant prickly sensation usually affecting the neck, chest and back.
 This may be accompanied by a rash and blisters.

-- Regular showering and bathing may help.
+- Regular showering and bathing can help.

 - Wearing light loose clothing may help.

 Sudden fainting in the heat may occur when travellers are not acclimatised.
-Fainting occurs when the blood vessels dilate to increase the circulation and radiate heat from the skin.
+Fainting occurs when the blood vessels relax to increase the circulation and radiate heat from the skin.
 This also has the effect of lowering the blood pressure and reducing the blood supply to the brain.

 - Consciousness should quickly return once the person is lying flat.